Mithril Certificate Chain in depth

 ) of all its fields.
 Therefore, if one field is modified, its hash is different.

-The informations embedded in the METADATA(p,n)
+Information embedded in the METADATA(p,n)

-- The version of the Mithril Protocol
+- The version of the Mithril protocol

 k